 - use the WGS-84 coordinate system (EPSG:4326 projection).

 - include coordinates.

-- have less than 20 differently styled features.
+- have fewer than 20 differently styled features.
 Scroll to "How to import your GeoJSON to Datawrapper" to learn more.

 How to import your GeoJSON to Datawrapper

-Your map will be slower for both you (in the editing process) and your readers (when they open the website on which you embed the map), when you upload GeoJSONs that are very big or that will result in many different markers.
+If you upload GeoJSONs that are very big or that have many different markers, your map will be slower for both you (in the editing process) and for your readers (when they view the website where you embedded the map).
 Consider styling lines and areas in the same way, so that they get imported to Datawrapper as one marker.

 How to change the order of areas and lines

-Maybe two or more areas overlap on your map, and you're not happy with the order.
+Maybe two or more areas overlap on your map, and you're not happy with their order.
 To change that, you can grab and drag your markers around in the marker list:

 Please note: If your map shows not just areas and lines, but also points, then they will always be on top.
 It's not possible to get point markers to appear below line or area markers.